Pofilo/grammalecte/doc/API_web.md

     oGrammalecteAPI.parseNode("node_id")
     oGrammalecteAPI.parseNode(node)

-The node can be a textarea, an editable node or an iframe.
-The node must have an identifier.
+The node can be a textarea, an editable node or an iframe. **The node must have an identifier**.
 Results (for each paragraph) will be sent in a succession of events at the node.

     node.addEventListener("GrammalecteResult", function (event) {